cotterell/csua/README.md

 In particular, UTAs will regularly be challenged to reinforce their knowledge about course material and ancillary concepts by grading assignments and helping create and test automated evaluation tools for assignments.

+The requirements for this track are listed below.
+Instructors are encouraged to contact the CSUA Program Director if they have any questions regarding any of these requirements.

 * **UTAs may grade anonymized assignments and/or under the direct supervision of the course instructor or an instructor-appointed graduate teaching assistant.** Exceptions may be made by the course instructor only when the grading is at least 90% mechanical in nature (e.g., when an autograder script is utilized).
-Instructors are encouraged to contact the CSUA Program Director if they have any questions regarding this requirement.

 * **Regular, documented evaluation and feedback is required.**  All participants are expected to participate in weekly meetings with their course instructor / mentor.
 Direct feedback should be